 Selecting a Fertilizer for Fall – The Right Amount and Ingredients

-The best fall fertilizer for lawn care is one with a significant nitrogen content.
+The best fall fertilizer for lawn care is one with a relatively high nitrogen content.
 For lawn feeding, apply one pound of soluble nitrogen or one and one-half pounds of slow-release fertilizer to every 1000 square feet.

 A comprehensive fertilizer with a high nitrogen and potassium content will encourage cold tolerance, enhanced rooting, and disease resistance.
 However, owners should avoid fertilizers with excessive phosphorus because runoff can be harmful to streams and rivers.